DangerAspect/site/_siege/playlist.md

 ---
 layout: page
 title: Competitive Custom Game Playlist Settings
 permalink: /siege/playlist
 description: "A collection of playlist settings for custom competitive games for Rainbow Six Siege."
-date: 2019-01-02
+date: 2023-02-18
 tag: article
 ---

-{% include siege/outdated.html %}

 This page contains playlist settings and instructions for several popular/notable leagues in the Rainbow Six esports scene.

 Instructions for [setting up the playlist](#setting-up-the-playlist) are located at the end of this page.

+Last updated 18 Feb 2023.

 {% include siege/disclaimer.html %}